A Will protects what you have worked hard to build up. It aims to prevent a family from being torn apart by bickering over what you leave behind.

 In a Will, you are able to specify which proportion of your property will be left to your spouse, children, parents, or others.

-It is a certainty that every family will face this problem but no one knows when; so the best thing that you can do for your family is to help them at this time by having a Will.
 The Will should empower the Executor to distribute your real and personal property according to your Will.
 This would reduce family tensions at this very sensitive time.

 A Will defines exactly who is to share in the distribution of your estate and the likelihood that any long-lost relatives or other “outsiders” could lay a claim to the estate will be eliminated.